govuk-one-login/ipv-cri-kbv-hmrc-front/README.md

 ### Mock API

-A standalone mock of the [api](https://github.com/alphagov/di-ipv-cri-kbv-hmrc-api) is provided using a combination of the API's OpenAPI config and hand-crafted Imposter scenarios.
+A standalone mock of the [api](https://github.com/govuk-one-login/ipv-cri-kbv-hmrc-api) is provided using a combination of the API's OpenAPI config and hand-crafted Imposter scenarios.

 More details on how to run this are in the [Imposter folder](./tests/imposter/).

 When connecting to a mock API both the `client_id` and `request` parameters are determined by the data in the Imposter configuration files.
-The `client_id` is used for determining what data to return to the frontend, and the request parameter is ignored.
+The `client_id` determines the `session_id` which is then used for determining what data to return to the frontend, and the `request` parameter is ignored.

 ### Deployed API